 A few weeks back we called into Pie and Ale in Manchester to fulfil the slightly hungover desire for pie after a night out in Leeds!
 Rabbit pie caught my eye and the filling was great- rabbit and black pudding.
 It was rich and filling, just what you want after a night out.
-The pastry was only so-so but overall it was a good pie.
+The pastry was only so-so but overall it was a good attempt at rabbit and black pudding pie.

 An idea was forming….Fast forward to last weekend and we popped into Booths in Clitheroe and I picked up a jointed rabbit.
 I was going to put my own stamp on the rabbit pie.